A/B Test

 Forms

-Clarity and clarity are extremely important for forms.
-You can change the title of a field, remove irrelevant fields, swap the placement of individual fields or customize the design.
+Clarity and organisation are extremely important for forms.
+You can change the title of a field, remove irrelevant fields, swap the placement of individual fields or customise the design.

 Navigation

-Conclusion - Why you need to A/B test in your store
+Conclusion – Why you need to A/B test in your shop

-Let's recap at the end: You now know what A/B tests are and why they are important for online store operators.
-You've also learned about the variety of A/B tests, that sufficient traffic is crucial and how you can benefit from A/B tests even as a "low-traffic store".
+Let’s recap at the end: You now know what A/B tests are and why they are important for online shop operators.
+You’ve also learnt about the variety of A/B tests, that sufficient traffic is crucial and how you can benefit from A/B tests even as a “low-traffic shop”.

-Last but not least, we discussed the many different website elements that you can test in your store.
-Be it the navigation, call-to-action texts or your store images: With A/B testing, you can recognize untapped potential in your store and exploit it like never before.
+Last but not least, we discussed the many different website elements that you can test in your shop.
+Be it the navigation, call-to-action texts or your shop images: With A/B tests, you can recognise untapped potential in your shop and exploit it like never before.